Zxhjlk/Semantic-Segmentation-for-Self-Driving-Cars/README.md

 </p>

 ## Data
-The data comes from Udacity in their colaboration with Lyft to create a challenge dataset and is hosted on Kaggle.
+The data was created as part of the Lyft Udacity Challenge and is hosted on Kaggle.
 It is made up of images taken of the road from the perspective of a driver.
 The images are made up of a combination of roads, people, signage, cars, etc.
 * [Kaggle](https://www.kaggle.com/datasets/kumaresanmanickavelu/lyft-udacity-challenge/data)
 * [Udacity](https://www.udacity.com/)